hzeller/rpi-rgb-led-matrix/README.md

      sudo aptitude install libgraphicsmagick++1-dev
      make led-image-viewer

-Then, you can run it with any common image format:
+Then, you can run it with any common image format, including animated gifs:

     sudo ./led-image-viewer myimage.gif